islamdev2022/WIcars/README.md

 ## Running the Project

-Once you have completed the above steps, you should be able to run the project on your local machine.
+Once you have completed the above steps, create a file named "uploads" in the folder and now you should be able to run the project on your local machine.